phluid61/internet-drafts/file-scheme/draft.md

-It also further limits the set of file URIs that can be translated to a local file path to those whose path does not encode a UNC string.
+It also further limits the set of file URIs that can be translated to a local file path to those with a path that does not encode a UNC string.

 ## Backslash as Separator  {#ext-backslash}